hugolgst/ruby-codegolf/README.md

-# ruby-codegolf
-💡 Tips for Ruby golfing
+# Ruby golfing tips and tricks
+Some of the best golfing tips in Ruby.
+Just browse categories and find the tricks you can do to reduce your code.